 For the average small business owner, prudent practices can keep things humming along in every economic condition.
-Here are seven pointers to help your small business remain viable:
+Here are eight pointers to help your small business remain viable.

-Take care of your cash flow.Expenses are a constant, but the amount of cash flowing into your business isn't a certainty.
-The best way to protect your cash flow is to promptly send out invoices and regularly review your receivables.
+Managing your business’s cash flow is critical during times of uncertainty, and many small businesses fail because they don’t control it properly.
+One way to protect your cash flow is to send out invoices and review your receivables promptly.
 In doing so, you might notice that some clients consistently make late payments or are flagrantly overdue.
 Resolve these issues before they become lingering problems.

 It’s also significantly cheaper to market to people who are already aware of your company and product offerings.
 Instead of traditional marketing avenues, you can simply offer these users access to perks, such as early access to new items or special discounts.
 As long as you show your customers how much you value them, they’ll keep coming back for more (and tell their friends to do the same).

 If you aren’t familiar with other companies in your industry, it’s time to do some research.
-Watch their ads, sign up for their email lists, visit their brick-and-mortar stores, and visit their social media pages to keep tabs on everything they do.
-Watch for qualities that separate your business from theirs, and do your best to offer something unique that nobody else can match.
+Watch their ads, sign up for their email lists, visit their brick-and-mortar stores and visit their social media pages to keep tabs on everything they do.
+Note any qualities that separate your business from theirs, and do your best to offer something unique.

-Explore paid marketing efforts as well as less expensive routes – particularly social media.
-A well-crafted Twitter account, an active Facebook page, and an eye-catching Instagram profile offer excellent ways to draw consumer attention without breaking the bank.
+Explore paid marketing efforts as well as less expensive routes, particularly social media and video sites.
+Platforms such as Twitter, Facebook, Instagram, YouTube and TikTok offer excellent ways to draw consumer attention without breaking the bank.

 A tough economy makes it more difficult to secure capital, and small business loans are traditionally among the first funding sources to disappear.
-If you have great personal credit, however, it’s far more likely that you will be able to borrow any funds necessary to keep your business afloat.
+Know the difference between a personal and a business credit score.
+If you have great personal credit, it’s far more likely that you will be able to borrow any funds necessary to keep your business afloat.
 Watch your credit score like a hawk, and do whatever you can to keep it in excellent shape.

-Some experts anticipate an economic downturn in the near future, though it's impossible to say exactly what will happen.
 Regardless of the state of the economy, it’s important to prepare your small business to weather any storm.
-Prudent financial practices not only provide the foundation for a successful business, but they also afford assurance that your small business will remain viable in a bear market, as well as a bull market.
+Prudent financial practices not only provide the foundation for a successful business, but they also afford assurance that your small business will remain viable in both a bear market and a bull market.